 How To Water A Cast Iron Plant

 Preferring a soil that isn’t too dry or too moist, this plant seems to thrive on neglect.
-Water it approximately once per week and remember when watering that less is more.
+Water your plant once the top half of the soil feels dry to touch and remember when watering that less is more.

 Be guided by the moisture of the soil, rather than a strict watering schedule, as overwatering will cause the plant to suffer from root rot and may kill the entire plant.

 Test to see if your plant needs water by poking your finger a few inches into the soil.
 If your finger encounters moisture it’s likely that there is plenty of water for the plant.

 What Soil Does A Cast Iron Plant Need?

 The Cast Iron Plant does well with a well draining potting soil, ideally with a pH of 5.5 to 6.5.
 The pot should have drainage holes to reduce the risk of overwatering and to ensure healthy growth of your plant.

 Fertilizing A Cast Iron Plant

 A liquid or water soluble all purpose fertilizer will be ideal for this plant.
 Apply every four weeks during spring and summer using the manufacturers directions for best results.